noodlescripter/ez_library_selenium/Readme.md

 Note: GET, DELETE, POST, PUT are supported.

 ## Execution of existing test cases
-I have created simple test cases for this project to make sure that, it is working as expected.
-You can run the default test cases by Navigating to <suites/e2e> and running <e2e_runner>.xml file or You can run below command
+I have created test cases for this project to make sure that, it is working as expected.
+You can run the default test cases by Navigating to <suites/e2e> and running <e2e_runner.xml> file or You can run below command
 ```bash
 mvn clean test -DsuiteXmlFile=suites/e2e/e2e_runner.xml
 ```